 "Triggered" reviews.
 The results of an informal review may "trigger" a formal review earlier than ordinarily prescribed by departmental rule if an informal review has demonstrated inadequate performance or progress, as described in Policy 6-303-III-B-1-c above.

 Tenure.
-Tenure-track faculty members must be reviewed for tenure by the final year of their probationary period.
+A tenure-track faculty member must be reviewed for tenure by the final year of their probationary period.
 As summarized in Part III-A-3 above (and directly governed by Policy 6-311-III-Section-4):

 Deadline for tenure review.
-The final year is the fifth year for candidates appointed at the ranks of associate professor or professor and the seventh year for those appointed at the rank of assistant professor (unless the department has established, through its RPT Statement, a six-year probationary period for assistant professors).
+The final year is the fifth year for a candidate appointed at the rank of associate professor or professor and the seventh year for one appointed at the rank of assistant professor (unless the department has established, through its RPT Statement, a six-year probationary period for assistant professors).

 Request for earlier review.
-Within limits specified by the departmental RPT Statement and Policy 6-311, candidates may request a review for tenure earlier than the year of the mandatory review.
+Within limits specified by the departmental RPT Statement and Policy 6-311, a candidate may request a review for tenure earlier than the year of the mandatory review.

 Promotion in rank.

 Timing for tenure-track faculty.
 Tenure-track faculty members are usually reviewed for promotion to a higher rank concurrently with their tenure reviews.
-Under unusual circumstances, tenure-track faculty members may request a review for promotion earlier than the year of the mandatory tenure review.
+Under unusual circumstances, a tenure-track faculty member may request a review for promotion earlier than the year of the mandatory tenure review.

 Timing for tenured faculty.
-Tenured faculty members may request a review for promotion within limits specified by the departmental RPT Statement.
+A tenured faculty member may request a review for promotion within limits specified by the departmental RPT Statement.

-Notice to involved individuals (RPT procedures).
+Notice to involved individuals (RPT Procedures).

 Notice to candidate.
 Each candidate for retention, promotion, or tenure shall be given at least 30 days advance notice of the department RPT advisory committee meeting and an opportunity to submit any information the candidate desires the committee to consider.